Quantitative measure equivalence between amenable groups: Variations on measure equivalence

 \subsection{Asymmetric couplings}

-We start by recalling the notion of measure equivalence coupling, introduced by Gromov. \begin{definition} Let $\Gamma$ and $\Lambda$ be countable groups, a \textbf{measure equivalence coupling} from $\Gamma$ to $\Lambda$ is a quadruple $(\Omega, X_\Gamma, X_\Lambda,\mu)$, where $(\Omega,\mu)$ is a standard Borel measure space equipped with commuting measure-preserving smooth $\Gamma$ and $\Lambda$ actions such that \begin{enumerate}[(i)] \item both actions are free; \item $X_\Lambda$ (resp.\ $X_\Gamma$) is a fixed fundamental domain for the $\Lambda$-action (resp.\ for the $\Gamma$-action); \item $X_\Lambda$ and $X_\Gamma$ have finite measures. \end{enumerate} When there exists such a coupling, we say that $\Gamma$ and $\Lambda$ are \textbf{measure equivalent}. \end{definition}
+We start by recalling the notion of measure equivalence coupling, introduced by Gromov. \begin{definition} Let $\Gamma$ and $\Lambda$ be countable groups, a \textbf{measure equivalence coupling} from $\Gamma$ to $\Lambda$ is a quadruple $(\Omega, X_\Gamma, X_\Lambda,\mu)$, where $(\Omega,\mu)$ is a standard Borel measure space equipped with commuting measure-preserving smooth $\Gamma$ and $\Lambda$ actions such that \begin{enumerate}[(i)] \item both the $\Gamma$-action and the $\Lambda$-action are free; \item $X_\Lambda$ (resp.\ $X_\Gamma$) is a fixed fundamental domain for the $\Lambda$-action (resp.\ for the $\Gamma$-action); \item $X_\Lambda$ and $X_\Gamma$ have finite measures. \end{enumerate} When there exists such a coupling, we say that $\Gamma$ and $\Lambda$ are \textbf{measure equivalent}. \end{definition}

 The most basic example of a measure equivalence coupling is the following.
 Given a countable group $\Lambda$ viewed as a standard measured space equipped with the counting measure $c$, we take $\Gamma=\Lambda$ and we have a measure equivalence coupling between $\Gamma$ and $\Lambda$ by making $\Gamma$ act on $\Lambda$ by left translation, and $\Lambda$ act on itself by right translation.
 A finite measure fundamental domain for both actions is given by $X_\Gamma=X_\Lambda=\{e\}$, so $(\Gamma,\{e_\Lambda\},\{e_\Lambda\},c)$ is a measure equivalence coupling between $\Gamma$ and $\Lambda$.
-Motivated by this example, we see that if $\Gamma$ was only an \emph{infinite index subgroup} of $\Lambda$, then it cannot have a finite measure fundamental domain, although it has an infinite measure fundamental domain.
+Motivated by this example, we see that if $\Gamma$ was only an \emph{infinite index subgroup} of $\Lambda$, then the action cannot have a finite measure fundamental domain, although it has an infinite measure fundamental domain.
 We thus first relax the notion of measure equivalence coupling as the following asymmetric version.